 - Trial different settings and media types.

-Choose Images with a High Resolution
+Choose Images with a High Resolution For Edible Printing

-Possibly the most important step of all is to ensure the original image you are trying to print is a high resolution image ant not blurry or pixelated.
+Possibly the most important step of all is to ensure the original image you are trying to print is a high resolution image and not blurry or pixelated.
 This is particularly important if you are enlarging your image for printing for a larger cake topper etc. Always ensure you obtain logos and artwork from your customers in the correct size and format - just copying these from their website or email footers for example will result in a lower resolution image than required.

-If you have a poor quality image on screen to being with - no amount of changing settings will result in a high quality image once printed on edible paper so this is an imperative step!
+If you have a poor quality image on screen to being with - no amount of changing settings will result in a higher quality image once printed on edible paper so this is an imperative step!

-Edit the Image Prior to Printing
+Edit the Image Prior to Printing on Edible Paper

 When it comes to printing (of any kind) what we see on screen can look different to what is printed.
 Images will never look as vibrant as on screen and there are variations with colours due to the different colour modes but there are ways to improve this.
 While there are ways to get a more accurate colour match on screen to on print by calibrating your monitor, we still recommend editing your images and experimenting with settings until you reach the desired finish.